wghglory/gloryui-react/Doc.md

 }
 ```

+Thanks to `rollup-plugin-peer-deps-external`, we can move react from `devDependencies` to `peerDependencies`.

-he most important changes are as follows:
+The most important changes are as follows:

 - "main" -- We have defined the output path for commonjs modules
 - "module" -- We have defined the output path for es6 modules